DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

 \birect{} (\texttt{BI}secting \texttt{RECT}angles)~\cite{Paulavicius2016:jogo} is motivated by the diagonal partitioning strategy~\cite{Sergeyev2006,Sergeyev2008:book,Sergeyev2017:book}.
-The bisection is more appropriate to the trisection because of the shape of hyper-rectangles.
-Still, usual sampling strategies at the center or the diagonal's endpoints are not appealing for bisection.
-In \birect, the objective function is evaluated at two points on the diagonal equidistant between themselves and a diagonal's vertices.
-Such a sampling strategy entitles the reuse of the sampling points in descendant hyper-rectangles.
-Additionally, more comprehensive information about the objective function is considered compared to the central sampling strategy used in most \direct-type algorithms.
+As the name suggests, the bisection is used instead of a trisection typical for \direct-type algorithms.
+In \birect, the objective function is evaluated at two points on the diagonal equidistant between themselves and a diagonal's vertices, as shown in \cref{fig:divide_birect}.
+Such a sampling strategy enables the reuse of sampling points in descendant hyper-rectangles.
+Moreover, as in the \adc{} case, using two-points-based diagonal sampling, potentially more comprehensive information about the objective function is considered than in the center-based sampling.

-In \texttt{DISIMPL}~\cite{Paulavicius2013:jogo}, instead of hyper-rectangles, simplicial partitions are considered.
-At the first iteration, the hyper-cube $\bar{D}$ is partitioned into $n!$ simplices by the standard face-to-face simplicial division based on the combinatorial vertex triangulation.
+In \texttt{DISIMPL}~\cite{Paulavicius2013:jogo}, simplicial partitions are considered instead of hyper-rectangles.
+The hyper-cube $\bar{D}$ is partitioned into $n!$ simplices by the standard face-to-face simplicial division based on the combinatorial vertex triangulation at the first iteration.
 After this, all simplices share the diagonal of the feasible region and have equal hyper-volume.
 In~\cite{Paulavicius2013:jogo}, we proposed two different sampling strategies.
 Both are included in the \toolbox{} toolbox: i) \disimplc{} evaluating the objective function at the geometric center of the simplex; ii) \disimplv{} evaluating the objective function on all unique vertices of the simplex.
-For box-constrained problems, the number of initial simplices increases speedily.
+For box-constrained problems, the total number of initial simplices grows speedily with the dimension increase.
 Therefore, \texttt{DISIMPL} effectively can be used only for small box-constrained problems.
 However, the \texttt{DISIMPL} approach is auspicious (among all \direct-type methods) for symmetric optimization problems~\cite{Paulavicius2013:jogo,Paulavicius2014:book} and problems with linear constraints~\cite{Paulavicius2016:ol}.